Man who survived Golden Gate Bridge jump talks suicide prevention

 Monday, as Suicide Prevention Awareness month came to a close, a man who tried to end his life by jumping from the Golden Gate Bridge took the stage at Cumberland Valley High School to talk about his close encounter with death.

-Kevin Hines was just 19 in September 2000, when he leapt off the bridge and into the water below.
+Kevin Hines was just 19 in September 2000 when he leaped off the bridge and into the water below.
 It’s a fall that, on impact, feels like smashing into a concrete wall.

 Hines miraculously survived.